 Read our Privacy statement to understand how we collect and manage your personal information.

-Our swim schools operate on NSW school terms in 10 week blocks.
+Our swim schools operate on NSW school terms.

 FREE Parent and Baby Class with every term booking for new enrolments.